National Film Registry: Age of Registry selections

-The oldest film in the registry, Newark Athlete, was released in 1891, while the most recent, 12 Years a Slave, was released in August 2013.
+The oldest film in the registry, Newark Athlete, was released in 1891, while the most recent, The Grand Budapest Hotel, was released in 2014.

 Time span from release to selection

-Released in 1895, and selected in December 2024, Annabelle Serpentine Dance experienced the longest wait, at 129 years (although considering the fact that the film was already almost a century old before the Registry was even established, the "wait" was technically only 35 years), while Raging Bull, released theatrically in the United States on December 19, 1980, and inducted in October 1990, holds the record for the shortest delay, having been inducted slightly shy of the 10-year minimum.
+Released in 1895 and 1896, and selected in December 2024 and January 2026, Annabelle Serpentine Dance and The Tramp and the Dog jointly experienced the longest wait, at 129 years each, while Raging Bull, released theatrically in New York City, Los Angeles and Toronto on November 14, 1980, and inducted in October 1990, holds the record for the shortest delay, having been inducted slightly shy of the 10-year minimum.
 Only eight other films have been inducted at the 10-year mark: Do the Right Thing, Goodfellas, Toy Story, Fargo, 13 Lakes, Freedom Riders, 12 Years a Slave and 20 Feet from Stardom.

 Franchises with multiple entries

-While most film franchises have at most one entry in the registry, some have two or more.
+While most film franchises have only one entry in the registry, some have two or more.
 These include sequels, remakes, or adaptations of the same source material.
+Other franchises were released as theatrical short films (animated and/or live action).